ballerina-platform/ballerina-distribution/examples/http-send-response/http_send_response.md

 # REST service - Send response

-Returning an `anydata` type from the resource method results in an HTTP response where the returned value will become the body.
-If the returned type is `nil`, then a `202 Accepted` response will be returned to the client without the body.
-Otherwise, the response will have the returned value as the body, and the `Content-type` header will be inferred from the return type.
-In addition, the response will be `201 Created` for `POST` resources and `200 Ok` for other resources.
-Furthermore, the `@http:Payload` annotation on the return type can be used to overwrite the `Content-type` header.
-Return `anydata` type from the resource method when you want to send the desired payload with the default status code and headers.
+Returning an `anydata` type from the resource method results in an HTTP response where the returned value becomes the body.
+If the returned type is `nil`, then a `202 Accepted` response is returned to the client without the body.
+Otherwise, the response contains the returned value as the payload, and the `Content-type` header is inferred from the return type.
+In addition, the response status code is `201 Created` for `POST` resources and `200 Ok` for other resources.
+Furthermore, the `@http:Payload` annotation on the return type can be used to override the `Content-type` header.
+Returning an `anydata` type from the resource method is useful when the desired payload with the default status code and headers needs to be sent as the response.

 ::: code http_send_response.bal :::